Gordon Brown says Government in 'crisis' and demands fourth budget to help with cost-of-living crisis

 “The Government is going from crisis to crisis and scandal to scandal.
 We cannot see the way out of this.
 We will have pain now and pain later.
 What we need is minimising pain now and maximising gain later.

-There was also a defence of Sir Keir Starmer, after a week in which his own shadow cabinet were briefing that he was “boring”.
+There was also a defence of Sir Keir Starmer, after a week in which the Labour leader’s own shadow Cabinet were briefing that he was “boring”.

-Suggesting the Labour leader ignore them, Mr Brown said: “What’s exciting about the possibility of Keir Starmer’s leadership is he will have a plan for Britain.
+Suggesting Sir Keir ignore them, Mr Brown said: “What’s exciting about the possibility of Keir Starmer’s leadership is he will have a plan for Britain.
 He will show how we can get back growth.

 "He will show how we can get living standards rising again, and he will show how we can have a fairer society that deals with problems like climate change.

-“Kier Starmer was the Director of Public Prosecutions.
-He’s been a great public servant over many years, and I think he’ll make a great Prime Minister.”
+“Keir Starmer was the Director of Public Prosecutions.
+He’s been a great public servant over many years and I think he’ll make a great Prime Minister.”